8.1 When will I get the decision?

 Reasons for decisions are not published on the PRSB website but are provided to relevant Victoria Police managers, the LPR and the parties.
 If an appeal is allowed, the outcome will be published in The Gazette.

-Unless one of the parties objects, the appeal decision will also be forwarded to The Police Association Victoria (TPAV) so that TPAV can monitor the overall functioning of and represent its members’ interests in relation to the operation of the transfer, promotion and related appeal systems in Victoria Police.
+Unless a party objects, the appeal decision will also be forwarded to The Police Association Victoria (TPAV) so that TPAV can monitor the overall functioning of the operation of the transfer, promotion and related appeal systems in Victoria Police, and represent members’ interests.
 The PRSB has entered into an agreement with TPAV which ensures that appeal decisions are only used for these purposes, are treated confidentially and are not distributed beyond the small number of TPAV staﬀ members who need the information for this purpose.
 A copy of the Memorandum of Agreement with TPAV can be viewed at www.prsb.vic.gov.au/resources .

 If you don’t wish your appeal decision to be forwarded to TPAV, you may request this in writing by emailing the PRSB Secretary (email@example.com) before or immediately after the hearing of your appeal.